Division of Fire Safety News

 Technical support staff are responsible for licensing of people and companies engaged in fireworks, blasting, explosives, special effects, cannon and mortar firing, commercial cooking exhaust system cleaning and inspection, special hazard systems and portable fire extinguishers.

-All are run by the Public Education Unit of the Office of the State Fire Marshal.
+All public fire and safety education programs are run by the Public Education Unit of the Office of the State Fire Marshal.
 They provide technical assistance to local fire departments, health educators, medical and public health professionals, classroom teachers, elder service providers, community and service organizations, and anyone else interested in collaborating on life safety education.
-Look here for a list of events and flyers as well as information on the S.A.F.E. program and Juvenile Firesetters Intervention Programs.
+Look here for a list of events and flyers as well as information on the S.A.F.E. program, Senior SAFE programs and Juvenile Firesetters Intervention Programs.

 The Fire Data Unit maintains the Massachusetts Fire Incident Reporting System (MFIRS ) and the Massachusetts Burn Injury Reporting System (M-BIRS ).
 By analyzing this data, we can see what causes fires and burns, determine if problems are getting better or worse and develop appropriate prevention plans.